-Officials from the Department of Social Services (DSS) state the proposed bill will likely require MO HealthNet to submit amendments to its Medicaid State Plan to the federal Department of Health and Human Services (DHHS), Centers for Medicare & Medicaid Services (CMS) each year concerning Medicaid eligibility.
-This will likely result in an increase in need for staff resources and will likely result in higher administrative costs to potentially change or modify Medicaid eligibility each year.
+Officials from the Department of Social Services (DSS) state this proposal makes Medicaid eligibility subject to yearly appropriations and to potential yearly amendments to Missouri's Medicaid State Plan.
+Those changes would require MO HealthNet to submit amendments to its Medicaid State Plan to the federal Department of Health and Human Services (DHHS), Centers for Medicare & Medicaid Services (CMS) each year concerning Medicaid eligibility.
+This may result in an increase in need for staff resources and may result in higher administrative costs to potentially change or modify Medicaid eligibility each year.
 CMS may not approve changes proposed by MO HealthNet to the State Plan from year to year.
 Whether Missouri can receive federal reimbursement for Medicaid services is contingent upon CMS approving Missouri's Medicaid State Plan amendments.
+Because this proposal makes Medicaid eligibility subject to yearly appropriations and to potential yearly amendments to Missouri's Medicaid State Plan, including CMS approval of any changes to the state plan, the fiscal impact is unable to be determined and is therefore estimated as \$0 to unknown.

 To create the MO HealthNet work and community engagement requirements, the Department of Social Services (DSS) would need to seek a waiver under Section 1115 of the Social Security Act from the federal Department of Health and Human Services.
-However, this joint resolution does not grant DSS the authority to seek such a waiver.
+Work requirements will have a cost to implement, along with an unknown savings.
+Should DSS be required to seek a waiver, and given the timing of any waiver sought, savings would not take effect until FY 2024, at the earliest.